• <GetStart>

 Description

-The syncserver function runs a local server that allows peer-to-peer synchronization between two devices via Bluetooth, without needing an Internet connection.
-The function waits for a connection from another device (a client) made when the client calls syncconnect to start a Bluetooth synchronization.
-Once the two devices are connected, the client device calls syncdata and syncfile to copy data and/or files to and from the server.
-Finally, the client device calls syncdisconnect to end the session.
+Once the two devices are connected, the client calls functions such as syncdata and syncfile to copy data and/or files to and from the server.
+Finally, the client calls syncdisconnect to end the session.

-The syncserver function displays a dialog to the operator indicating that it is waiting for a client device to connect.
+The syncserver function displays a dialog to the operator indicating that it is waiting for a client to connect.
 During this time, no other logic on the server is executed.
 Once a connection is made, the dialog displays the progress of the synchronization.
 When the client disconnects by calling syncdisconnect, the dialog is removed and syncserver returns.
-If no connection is made, the operator can use the cancel button on the dialog to cause syncserver to return and continue executing any logic that follows.
+If no connection is made, the operator can use the dialog's cancel button to cause syncserver to return and continue executing any logic that follows.
 The server only allows connections while the syncserver function is running, so the server must call syncserver before the client device calls syncconnect.

 The first argument must be the keyword Bluetooth.
 The second argument, file_root_path, is an optional string expression of the path to use as the base directory from which to transfer files when the client calls syncfile.
 The remote path specified in the call to syncfile is appended to this base directory to determine the full path of files on the server.
 In other words, "/" in a syncfile call from the client refers to the file_root_path directory on the server.
-For example, if file_root_path is "C:\MyApp\MyFiles" and the client calls syncfile(GET,"/Images/image.jpg"), then the file image.jpg will be read from the directory C:\MyApp\MyFiles\Images\ on the server.
+For example, if file_root_path is @"C:\MyApp\MyFiles" and the client calls syncfile(GET, "/Images/image.jpg"), then the file image.jpg will be read from the directory C:\MyApp\MyFiles\Images\ on the server.
 If no file_root_path is specified, the application directory is used.
-The rules that dictate which files can be synced on the server differ depending on the operating system.
-On Android files inside the csentry directory can be synced by default.
-To sync outside the csentry directory use file_root_path to specify a path outside the csentry directory.
-On Windows any file can be synced.
+The rules that dictate what files can be synced on the server differ depending on the operating system.
+On Android, only files within the csentry directory can be synced.
+On Windows, any file can be synced.

 Return Value